 While some cases are solved right away, others remain a mystery, haunting police officers for decades.
-When an unsolved case has no more leads, all its evidence is archived, and it is called a cold case.
-Every few years the police reviews these old cases, trying to find new leads.
-Many times they succeed -and catch the killers.
-These are four of the cold case murders that the police solved in 2019.
+Every few years the police reviews these cold cases, trying to find new leads.
+And sometimes they succeed and catch the killers -just when the offender was getting comfortable and feeling home free.
+That is what happened with these four cold case murders that the U.S. police solved in 2019.

 There was a serial killer on the loose, and there were still no clues to find him/her.

 The police tried to figure out the cold case for nearly thirty years.

 The murders had happened in pre-DNA testing days, so in 2014 they tested the DNA from the scene.
 The police discovered that the twenty-something woman found in the forest was related to two of the three children: to the youngest and eldest.
 The woman was either their mother, aunt, or sister.

 Three years later, in 2017, another DNA test pointed to the serial killer.
 It was probably Robert Evans, who, furthermore, turned out to be the father of the middle child.

 Evans had been in and out of jail in the 80’s and 90’s.
 Yet the police realized that “Evans” was an alias, and to find him, they needed his real name.

 Fortunately, they did have his picture.
 So they released a video asking the public to help identify him.
 One of “Evan’s” sons came forward.
 The real name of the suspect was Terry Rasmussen.

 In spite of all the effort and resilience, the police was 7 years too late.
 Rasmussen had died in jail in 2010, aged 62.